MarkM-dev/Previews-client/readme.md

 * **Full Screen With Chat**
     - The button will show next to the 'theater mode' or 'fullscreen' button in the player controls.
-    - Hovering over it will show two options: Full Screen with Custom or Default Chat.
+    - Hovering over it will show two options: Full Screen with Custom chat overlay or Default Chat.
     - The Custom chat will automatically position itself over the video to the right and stretch to screen height.
     - You can resize, move it around, align to each side and change styles with the controls at the top of the chat box.
     - The Custom chat's settings (position, size, colors, etc..) will be saved for the current page session.
     - Exit the mode by clicking the button again or just by exiting fullscreen.
-    - You can exit the mode by clicking the button again or just by exiting fullscreen.
     - Firefox users - exit the 'Default-Chat' mode by double tapping ESC.
       <br/><br/>